How to use gap analysis to gain an unfair advantage over your competitors

 - So they leave.

-The above approach has a huge impact.
+Filling in the gaps can have a huge impact.
 If you can satisfy twice as many of your visitors’ intentions, you effectively halve the cost of acquiring a customer.
-(Because the cost of acquisition gets divided over twice as many purchases.)
-Plus, if a visitor can get everything they want from you, they are less likely to visit one of your competitors.
+(Because the cost gets divided over twice as many purchases.)
+Plus, if visitors can get everything they want from you, they are less likely to visit your competition.

-Amazon created Amazon Marketplace to ensure that whatever a visitor wants, Amazon can provide (even if it’s via a marketplace seller).
 Amazon understands the importance of giving visitors whatever they want.
-It’s good for financial reasons, but it’s also great for the visitor experience.
-And it means that Amazon is often the first place that Amazon’s customers look—to the extent that some people forget that there are alternatives.
+They created Amazon Marketplace to ensure everything was available, even if they didn’t sell it directly.
+This approach makes financial sense but is also great for the visitor experience.
+Consequently, Amazon is often the first place that Amazon’s customers look—to the extent that some people forget that there are alternatives.
 Amazon is now nicknamed “The Everything Store”—and that was by strategy, not by chance.

 - Column 1: Your visitors’ intentions.
-In this column, list all the responses to the question “What did you come to our website to do?”
-Of course, no two responses are the same, so you’ll need to group all the responses that had similar meanings.
+In this column, list all the responses to the question, “What did you come to our website to do?”
+Of course, no two responses are the same, so you’ll need to group all the responses with similar meanings.
 (For example, if one response was “Buy pet insurance” and another was “To see if I should get pet insurance,” you might want to categorize them both as “Pet insurance.”)

 - Column 2: Percentage of all visits (%).
 Enter the percentage of visitors who gave each response.